godotengine/godot-docs/tutorials/ui/gui_containers.rst

 ~~~~~~~~~~~~~~~

 CenterContainer is a container that automatically keeps all of its child controls centered within it at their minimum size.
-It ensures that the child controls are always aligned to the center, making it easier to create centered layouts without manual positioning.
+It ensures that the child controls are always aligned to the center, making it easier to create centered layouts without manual positioning
 (via :ref:`CenterContainer <class_CenterContainer>`).

    .. image:: img/containers_center.webp